hathibelagal-dev/instantpolyglot/docs/eng/The_Balkan_Sprachbund.md

 - **по голем** (po golem, bigger)
 - **по брз** (po brz, faster)

-This analytical construction contrasts with the synthetic comparatives found in many other Indo-European languages (e.g., English "bigger", Latin "maior").
+This analytical construction contrasts with the synthetic comparatives found in many other Indo-European languages (e.g., English “bigger”, Latin “maior”).

 ### 9. Numerals

-Many Balkan languages have a vigesimal counting system for the numbers 11-19, literally meaning "one over ten", "two over ten", etc.
+Many Balkan languages have a vigesimal counting system for the numbers 11-19, literally meaning “one over ten”, “two over ten”, etc.

 Albanian:
 - 11: **njëmbëdhjetë** (one over ten)